-The Corporation's compensation program consists principally of salary and bonuses.
+The Company's compensation program consists principally of salary, bonuses and stock options.

-Further, the Corporation's executive compensation programs are designed to attract and retain highly qualified senior executives and recognize that long-term performance incentives are an integral part of aligning the interests of executive officers and the Corporation's shareholders.
+Further, the Company's executive compensation programs are designed to attract and retain highly qualified senior executives and recognize that long-term performance incentives are an integral part of aligning the interests of executive officers and the Company's shareholders.

-The Corporation's executive compensation packages are designed to enable the Corporation to increase its profitability and shareholder value, and attract and retain those key individuals who can realize and ensure the short-term and long-term success of the Corporation.
-As such, the policies and programs link rewards to individual contribution, the Corporation's success and shareholder financial interests.
+The Company's executive compensation packages are designed to enable the Company to increase its profitability and shareholder value and attract and retain those key individuals who can realize and ensure the short-term and long-term success of the Company.
+As such, the policies and programs link rewards to individual contribution, the Company's success and shareholder financial interests.

-The variable short-term incentives included in NEO compensation range between 30% and 81% of base salary at plan.
+The variable short-term incentives included in NEO compensation range between 50% and 100% of base salary at plan.
 The financial targets used to gauge when incentive compensation is paid are described under "Components of Executive Compensation".
-These targets are primarily based on recurring revenue, EBITDA, gross margin, license fees and proprietary technology bookings, total contract bookings, specific objectives and others.
+These targets are primarily based on Adjusted EBITDA, recurring revenue, gross margin, professional services bookings, Software as a Service ("SaaS"), license fee and proprietary technology bookings, specific objectives and others.